-Sautéed spinach and garlic is one of those recipes that sounds so simple and basic.
-And it is.
-There are only a few ingredients: spinach, garlic, olive oil, salt and pepper.
-But there’s some finessing required to bring out the best from these simple ingredients – just a few tricks to ensure that the garlic melts slowly and get’s soft, sweet and mellow, with the spinach resting on top, absorbing the delicious garlicky flavors, as it cooks.
+Sautéed spinach and garlic is wonderful side dish that goes with almost anything.
+All you need is spinach, garlic, olive oil, salt and pepper.
+There’s some finessing required to bring out the best from these simple ingredients – a few tricks to ensure that the garlic melts slowly and get’s soft, sweet and mellow, with the spinach resting on top, absorbing the delicious garlicky flavors, as it cooks.

 You’ll need a pot with a lid so the spinach and garlic can steam for a few minutes, undisturbed.
 When you remove the lid you’ll have tender spinach, infused with the mellow nutty flavors of gently-cooked garlic.